jbussemaker/AssignmentEncoding/README.md

 2. Maximization of information index, representing how much design variables are used compared to a set of pure binary design variables (`n_opts = 2`): `inf_idx = (n_dv-1)/(log2(cumprod(n_opt_i))-1)`
 3. Minimization of the imputation ratio: the ratio of the combinatorial design space size `prod(n_i)` and `n_pat`
+  - A derived metric can be the "Relative imputation ratio", which would apply to a set of encoders and simply compares relative design space sizes `prod(n_i)` (i.e. `n_pat` is divided out), which would prevent the need for counting the total number of matrices

 Note that the latter two can be calculated directly from the problem formulation itself, whereas the first one needs objective/constraint evaluation and repeated surrogate model training.